 Everyone loves a parade, and in Los Angeles you can welcome Santa when his sled lands in Hollywood or watch a procession of colorfully decorated boats of all shapes and sizes.

-Celebrating its 51st year with the theme of “Holidays Around the World,” the Los Angeles Harbor Holiday Afloat marks the beginning of the holiday season for LA Harbor boaters, the surrounding communities of Wilmington, San Pedro, and the beach cities of the South Bay.
-Senator Roderick D. Wright is this year’s Grand Marshal.
+Celebrating its 52nd year with the theme of “Holiday Treasures,” the Los Angeles Harbor Holiday Afloat marks the beginning of the holiday season for harbor boaters, the surrounding communities of Wilmington, San Pedro, and the beach cities of the South Bay.
+This year’s Grand Marshal is Gabriela Medina, Council District 15 Field Deputy, aboard the M/V Triumphant.
 Officials and community leaders take part in the parade as judges or passengers on dozens of parade boats.
 Vessels of all shapes and sizes participate, including powerboats, sailboats, tall ships, and harbor working craft.
-The Holiday Afloat Parade starts at 6:00 p.m. on Saturday, Dec.
-7 in the East Basin Channel of the Port of Los Angeles.
-Thousands of spectators watch the mile-long procession from public viewing stations along the route, including Battleship IOWA and Ports O’ Call Village.
-A celebration immediately follows the parade at The Buccaneer Yacht Club from 8:30 to 11:00 p.m.
+The Holiday Afloat Parade starts at 6 p.m. on Saturday, Dec.
+6 in the East Basin Channel of the Port of Los Angeles.
+Thousands of spectators watch the mile-long procession from public viewing stations along the route, including the Los Angeles Maritime Museum and Ports O’ Call Village.

-The 22nd annual King Harbor Yacht Club Christmas Boat Parade takes place on Saturday, Dec.
-14, from 5:30-7:00 p.m. in Redondo Beach.
-The entire harbor along Harbor Drive lights up with brilliantly decorated boats parading sparkling, colored lights and seasonal decorations.
+The 23rd Annual King Harbor Holiday Boat Parade takes place on Saturday, Dec.
+13. The Grand Marshall this year is NBC Weathercaster Fritz Coleman.
+The parade theme is “King Harbor Lights,” which is sure to inspire creative entries for the boats and stand up paddleboards (SUPs) as they compete for one of 16 awards.The SUP parade starts at 4:30 p.m. and the boats follow at 5:30 p.m.
+The entire harbor along Harbor Drive lights up with festively decorated boats and SUPs parading sparkling, colored lights and holiday decorations.
 The nautical parade is free and can be seen from many of the pier or marina restaurants, or along the break wall.

-Now in its 51st year, the Marina del Rey Holiday Boat Parade kicks off at 5:55pm on Sunday, Dec.
-15 with a traditional fireworks display.
-With the theme of “Holiday Magic,” the parade itself takes place from 6:00 to 8:00 p.m., rain or shine.
-Led by Grand Marshals Phil Jackson and Jeanie Buss, the parade boats circle the Marina’s main channel several times.
+Now in its 52nd year, the Marina del Rey Holiday Boat Parade kicks off at 5:55pm with a traditional fireworks display, followed by the parade itself from 6-8 p.m., rain or shine.
+The parade boats circle the Marina’s main channel several times as spectators watch from popular viewing spots like Burton Chace Park, Fisherman's Village and other waterfront venues.
 As in previous years, the parade boats will be judged on Saturday evening.